spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-streams/8-java-dsl.md

 }
 ```

-The `waitAndDestroy` method uses the `getStatus` method to poll for the stream's status, as shown in the following example:
+The `waitAndDestroy` method uses the `getStatus` method to poll for the stream's status:

 ```Java
 private void waitAndDestroy(Stream stream) throws InterruptedException {